tu-delft-library/il-master-thesis-guide/book/1c-formulate-information-question.md

-# 1b.
+# 1c.
 Formulate an Information Search Question

 ## Introduction

-Once you have your topic, it is time to formulate an information search question.
+Once you have done an initial academic and general orientation, it is time to formulate an information search question.
 This is a process that requires time and thought, and importantly; specifying exactly what you want to study.
 What information do you need to further shape your project?

 The terms research question and information search question are sometimes used interchangeably.
 In this guide we distinguish between information search questions and research questions.
 We define them as follows: